IBMDevConnect/TelcoChatBot/README.md

     view profile
     edit emailId
-    What are the available plans for Airtel
+    What are the available plans for Vodafone
-    What are the available plans for Vodafone view my account
+    What are the available plans for Idea view my account
     view my bill